Oshan96/monkey-dl/README.md

 - [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)
 - [FFMPEG](https://ffmpeg.org/)

+Special thanks to [u/sln0913](https://www.reddit.com/user/sln0913) for the awesome logo and banner designs!

 ## Disclaimer

 This software has been developed only for educational purposes by the [Author](https://github.com/Oshan96).
 By no means this encourage content piracy.
 Please support original content creators!